 Samuel Courtauld (1876-1947)

 The English industrialist, philanthropist and art collector Samuel Courtauld, son of Samuel senior and Louisa Perina, is best remembered as the founder of the Courtauld Gallery and Courtauld Institute of Art in 1932, to which he later donated his stunning art collection.
-Although not as large as other personal collections, by the likes of Ambroise Vollard (1866-1939) or Daniel-Henry Kahnweiler (1884-1979), Courtauld's holding contains some of the finest masterpieces of modern art.
+Although not as large as the collections of other art collectors, such as Ambroise Vollard (1866-1939) or Daniel-Henry Kahnweiler (1884-1979), Courtauld's holding contains some of the finest masterpieces of modern art.
 Part of a dynasty with a history of patronage of the arts, his wealth derived from the Courtauld family business, a major international company which developed and marketed rayon, an artificial and inexpensive silk substitute.
 He was general manager of the firm from 1908, and chairman from 1921 to 1946.